International Casualty Treaty

 Ariel Re’s third-party offerings include public, product and employer liability.

 Ariel Re’s maximum line is £5 million, and it accepts business from the U.K. and abroad, on an international, national or regional basis, derived from both its commercial and personal lines.
-The company accepts business with exports to the U.S., and a limited amount of U.S.-domiciled exposure.
-It manages its U.S. exposure with standard reinsurance wordings.
+The company accepts business with exports to the U.S. and a limited amount of U.S.-domiciled exposure.

-Ariel Re’s professional liability offerings include professional indemnity, directors and officers, medical malpractice, financial institutions, and warranty and indemnity.
+Ariel Re’s professional liability offerings include professional indemnity, directors and officers, medical malpractice and financial institutions.

-Ariel Re’s maximum line is £5 million, and it accepts business from the U.K. and abroad, on an international, national or regional basis.
-The company manages its U.S. exposure with the use of standard reinsurance wordings and only considers protecting business exposed to ADR level II and III in exceptional circumstances.
+Ariel Re’s maximum line is £5 million, and it accepts business from the U.K. and abroad on an international, national or regional basis.

-The company covers third-party bodily injury and third-party property damage written outside the U.S. The maximum line is 10 percent on unlimited layers, though with a normal maximum below this in the U.K. The maximum line for limited layers is £5 million.
-Currently, Ariel Re will consider business with or without provision for capitalization of periodical payments.
+The team provides cover for third-party bodily injury and third-party property damage written outside the U.S. The maximum line is 10% on unlimited layers, though with a normal maximum below this in the U.K. where the team also leads a Lloyd’s consortium for U.K. motor, bringing additional capacity to the market.
+Ariel Re will consider business with or without provision for capitalization of periodical payments.

-Ariel Re will underwrite classes such as environmental impairment liability, stand-alone warranty and indemnity, and cyber liability on a case-by-case basis.
+Ariel Re underwrites classes such as legal expenses, environmental impairment liability, stand-alone warranty and indemnity, and cyber on a case-by-case basis.

 Ariel Re writes business predominantly through Lloyd’s brokers, or those with whom the company has a “terms of business” agreement.